guicho271828/lisp-namespace/README.md

     * `ERRORP-ARG-IN-ACCESSOR-P` - a boolean stating whether accessor functions should have an optional `ERRORP` argument for stating whether an unbound condition should be signaled when an attempt is made to access an unbound name,
     * `DEFAULT-ARG-IN-ACCESSOR-P` - a boolean stating whether accessor functions should have an optional `DEFAULT` argument for automatic setting of unbound values,
     * `HASH-TABLE-TEST` - a symbol naming the hash table test of the binding and documentation hash tables of the namespace,
+    * `BINDING-TABLE-VAR` - a symbol naming the variable whose value shall be the binding table of the namespace, or `NIL` if no such variable should be defined,
+    * `DOCUMENTATION-TABLE-VAR` - a symbol naming the variable whose value shall be the documentation table of the namespace, or `NIL` if no such variable should be defined,
     * `DOCUMENTATION` - documentation string for the namespace object.

 The consequences are undefined if a namespace is redefined in an incompatible